seeden/react-form-controlled/README.md

 # Features

 - Build on standards
+- Controlled behavior
+- Support for isomorphic application
+- Good speed on big forms ([pure](https://facebook.github.io/react/docs/pure-render-mixin.html) components)
 - You are able to use forms without special components
-- Controlled behavior
 - Support for arrays/lists and indexes
 - Support for standard html elements like an input, select, textarea and fieldset (arrays)
 - Custom components
 - Validation
-- Support for isomorphic application

 # Support us